Tire Rotation: It’s Preventive Care for Your Tires

 - Used when there’s uneven front-tire wear

-- For staggered (differently sized) wheels
+Side-to-Side (for staggered (differently sized) wheels)

 - Front two tires are moved to opposite sides on front axle